 The StaphGold™ ELISA test is less expensive than other conventional, less accurate S. aureus tests on the market.
 It also gives farmers the option to test for S. aureus only, when more expensive multiplex-pathogen tests do not.

-Affordability is a key factor in supporting farmers to confidently request that all of their high SCC animals be screened for S. aureus infection.
+Affordability is a key factor in supporting farmers to confidently request that all of their cows be screened for S. aureus infection.
 We are serious about helping farmers protect their revenue and animal welfare from the impacts of contagious mastitis.

 - Reneau JK, Packard VL (1991) Monitoring mastitis, milk quality and economic losses in dairy fields.
 Dairy, Food, Environ Sanit 11: 4–11.

 Seegers H, Fourichon C, Beaudeau F (2003) Production effects related to mastitis and mastitis economics in dairy cattle herds.
 Vet Res 34: 475–491